Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Actions

-- From Developer settings in GitHub Enterprise Server, register a new OAuth app.
+- From Developer settings in GitHub Enterprise Server, register a <mark>new OAuth app.<mark>
 - From Project Settings in Azure DevOps, create a service hook subscription.
 - From Organization settings in Azure DevOps, connect to Azure Active Directory (Azure AD).
 - From Project Settings in Azure DevOps, add a GitHub connection.
-- From Organization settings in Azure DevOps, add an OAuth configuration.
+- From Organization settings in Azure DevOps, add <mark>an OAuth configuration<mark>.
 - From Developer settings in GitHub Enterprise Server, generate a private key.

 --------------